Whimsy Stick

 Hard sport / competition Decoy-trained dogs, sport bite-development lines, breed-specialty working dogs Custom or heavy-rated equipment; flirt pole is one tool in a broader drive-development system Consumer equipment unusable; dogs require specialized prey-development tools beyond the flirt pole category

-The honest answer for most professional and serious-amateur users: anything in the high-drive or working-line categories needs equipment rated specifically for that level.
-A canine flirt pole built for moderate drive used on a working-line Malinois is unsafe and produces frustration instead of drive resolution.
+For most professional and serious-amateur users the honest answer is simple: anything in the high-drive or working-line categories needs equipment rated specifically for that level.
+When a moderate-drive canine flirt pole gets used on a working-line Malinois, it becomes unsafe and produces frustration instead of drive resolution.
 High-energy and working-breed equipment exists in a different category than the consumer market.

 05 Session Protocol